pyRis/pyris.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a Master's student at Charles University and Saarland University.
-My research interest are in Multilingual Natural Language Generation (Machine Translation, Summarization), evaluation, document processing and robust/reliable NLP.
+My research interest are in Multilingual Natural Language Generation (Machine Translation, Summarization) & Evaluation, Robust/Reliable NLP for long-document understanding (Memory vs. Retrieval etc).
 Currently doing an internship at IRIT (Toulouse) with Prof. Jose Moreno for model merging and RAG.
+I am also looking for a PhD position in these domain.

-If you would like to collaborate on these areas, please feel free to reach out via email/DM.
+I am always up for collaboration in these domain, please feel free to reach out via email/DM.